slundi/frust/web_server/README.md

 * Set filter to remove irrelevant feeds
 * Save feed
 * Folders
-* Xpath option to get article content and not brief
+* Selector option to get article content and not brief

 ## Configuration